GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/BlackOilFluid.rst

 In the black-oil model three pseudo-components, oil (o), gas (g) and water (w) are considered.
-These are assumed to be partitioned across three fluid phases, named liquid (l), vapour (v) and aqueous (a).
+These are assumed to be partitioned across three fluid phases, named liquid (l), vapor (v) and aqueous (a).

+Phase behavior is characterized by the following properties which are used to relate properties of the fluids in the reservoir to their properties at surface conditions.

 * :math:`B_o`: oil formation volume factor
 * :math:`B_g`: gas formation volume factor
 * :math:`R_s`: gas/oil ratio
-* :math:`r_s`: oil/gas ratio
+* :math:`R_v`: oil/gas ratio

-Phase behavior is characterized by black-oil tables, that tabulate saturated and undersaturated oil and gas properties as functions of pressure and solution ratios.
+By  tables, that tabulate saturated and undersaturated oil and gas properties as functions of pressure and solution ratios.

 Dead oil
 -------------